Git-Forked/LOTRO-Music-Book/README.txt

 Installation:

-Unzip or 'Extact All' of the LOTRO Music Book*.zip to the desired location.
+Unzip or 'Extact All' of the LOTRO-Music-Book*.zip to the desired location.

 Available from: